-The Memorial Waterloo 1815 is accessible to visitors with limited mobility, with the exception of the Panorama, and climbing the Lion Monument.
+The Memorial Waterloo 1815 is accessible to visitors with limited mobility, with the exception of the Panorama, and the climb to the top of the Lion Monument.

-The farms of Hougoumont, Mont-Saint-Jean and Caillou (Last Headquarters of Napoleon - DQGN) are accessible to visitors with limited mobility, but some parts are cobblestoned.
+The farms of Hougoumont, Mont-Saint-Jean and Caillou (Napoleon's Last Headquarters - DQGN) are accessible to visitors with limited mobility, but some parts are cobblestoned.